 - Account Number: Your specific account number within the bank.

-- Mobile Banking: Download your bank’s app for easy management, transfers, and bill payments.
+- Mobile Banking: Download your bank's app for easy management.

 Taking the initiative to open a US bank account early is a smart move that sets a strong foundation for your financial life in the USA.
 It simplifies daily living, keeps your money secure, and helps you navigate your new environment with confidence.